ERICA MILLER YOZELL

 EDUCATION: B.A., Brown University; Ph.D., University of Pennsylvania

 INTERESTS: Modern and contemporary Latin American literature, film, and culture; Southern Cone literature; Caribbean literature; questions of mourning, cultural memory, agency and fiction; representations of indigenous communities in the Southern Cone.
-Her current research focuses on how narratives of belonging in recent mapuche film, literature and cultural journalism can contribute to larger discussions of decolonial practices, epistemic agency and cultural memory.
+Her current research focuses on how narratives of belonging in recent mapuche film, literature and cultural journalism can contribute to discussions of counter - cartographies, decolonial practices, epistemic agency and cultural memory.

 Re-mapping Argentine Post-dictatorship Narratives in Albertina Carri’s Los rubios.
 Latin American Literary Review.
 39.77 (2011): 45-63.

 Writing Resistance through Melancholy: Reinaldo Arenas’s El palacio de las blanquísimas mofetas and Otra vez el mar.
 MLN, Hispanic Issue.
 123 (2008): 308-330.